MusicSyrian oud player and music facilitator, graduate of the Conservatoire of Damascus (2014).

 Alongside a repertoire of “classical” and traditional tunes from the middle-East and North African countries, Rihab has been writing and sharing more of her own oud-centred music.
 Her compositions have been very well-received and described as “unique and unconventional” in how they present the oud in a fresh, playful, curious way whilst still preserving the core sound characteristics that have come to give the oud its unique presence worldwide.

-Rihab has trained with London's Wigmore Hall learning department in music workshop leading in different community settings
+Rihab has trained with London's Wigmore Hall learning department in music workshop leading community settings